afbernardino/cheatsheets/_posts/docker/2018-02-09-Spinning-up-the-first-Docker-container.md

-Where `-d` stands for detached, which means your container will run in the background, `-p` the port mapping, being the left side of `:` the port of the host machine and the right side the port of the container (the one we exposed), `<container name>` the name of the container that will be created, `<image name>` the name of the image from which you want to spin up your container (the one we created) and `<tag>` the tag of the image from which you want to spin up your container.
+Where `-d` stands for detached, which means your container will run in the background, `-p` the port mapping, being the left side of `:` the port of the host machine and the right side the port of the container (the one you exposed), `<container name>` the name of the container that will be created, `<image name>` the name of the image from which you want to spin up your container (the one you created) and `<tag>` the tag of the image from which you want to spin up your container.

 2\.
 See the container running: